GooTechnologies/learn/tutorials/highscore-list/index.md

 {% endhighlight %}

 Note that -g makes the modules install globally.
 If you only want it in a specific directory, you can omit those flags.

-<h3>Use Express</h3>
+### Use Express

-Make use of the Express and create an app called <em>highscore</em> (or something else).
-Navigate to the directory you want as <em>parent</em> directory to your app and run
+Make use of the Express and create an app called _highscore_ (or something else).
+Navigate to the directory you want as _parent_ directory to your app and run

 {% highlight js %}
 express highscore
 {% endhighlight %}

-<h3> Add Some App Dependencies</h3>
+###  Add Some App Dependencies

 Once the app is set up, it's easy to add more node modules to it.
-Navigate to the new app folder and open <em>package.json</em> in a text editor.
+Navigate to the new app folder and open _package.json_ in a text editor.
 The file contains some app info as well as all modules that the project is dependent on, and we want to add two more of those.
-Add the following lines under <em>dependencies</em>:
+Add the following lines under _dependencies_:

 {% highlight js %}
 "mongodb": "*",